ynqa/pandavro/README.md

 1. Enum: The closest pandas type to Avro's enum type is `pd.Categorical`, but it still is not a complete match.
 Possible values of the enum type can only be alphanumeric strings, whereas `pd.Categorical` values have no such limitation.
 2. Map: No strictly matching concept in Python/pandas - Python dictionaries can have arbitrarily typed keys.
 Functionality can be essentially be achieved with the record type.
 3. Union: Any column with mixed types (other than empty values/`NoneType`) are treated by pandas as having a dtype of `object`, and will be written as strings.
 It would be difficult to deterministically infer multiple allowed data types based solely on a column's contents.
-4. Fixed: There is no immediately equivalent Python/pandas type for binary data.
-The data in some columns could be translated to binary data (such as with `int.to_bytes()`), but pandavro would need to be instructed on which columns to translate and which to leave alone.
-This would add a great deal of complexity to the code - certainly more complexity than just saving the binary data as strings.

 And these logical types: